-This vegan coffee cake recipe is a rich, buttery cake with a cinnamon-infused filling and a lovely vegan streusel topping with cinnamon crumbles.
-It’s perfect for breakfast, especially when paired with a cup of coffee or hot tea.
+Vegan coffee cake is a decadent, buttery treat with a cinnamon-infused filling and streusel topping.
+Coffee cake is perfect for breakfast, especially when paired with a cup of coffee or hot tea.

 Vegan Breakfast Cake

 My latest breakfast obsession is all things coffee cake.
 It’s funny because I used to think coffee cake meant cake made with coffee.
 As a person sensitive to caffeine, it made me wonder, does coffee cake have caffeine?

 Once I learned it was so much more than that, I was hooked.
 Of course, that meant I had to figure out a way to make a coffee cake vegan.

 Turns out, that’s pretty darn easy.
 So, that means this delicious coffee cake recipe is equal parts dairy-free and scrumptious!

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

 Here are the ingredients you’ll need for this recipe:

 - Sugar — You’ll need both brown sugar and granulated sugar for this recipe.